 We all care about the outdoors and are looking to decrease our impact on the campground.
-Please make an effort to Carpool!
-There will be incentives of raffle tickets for those who show up in a car with 4 or more who have purchased the weekend camping passes.
+Please make an effort to carpool to reduce our impact!
+Show up in a car with 4 or more Craggin’ attendees and you’ll be rewarded with some extra raffle tickets.
 Plan to leave your car at the grounds while out climbing.
 The cliffs are located directly across the street!

 Please bring a yoga matt if you plan to do yoga!

 Dogs are welcomed but strongly discouraged.
 This is a loud and busy event.
 If you bring your dog they MUST be leashed AT ALL TIMES.
 We can't risk losing our dog allowance!